afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 process is called mining.

-By construction each block is linked to a previous block via an email since emails keep referring to each other.
+By construction each block is linked to a previous block via an email since messages keep referring to each other.
 Together the blocks form a block chain of transactions.
 If all miners were honest the following chain of messages could be observed by the subscribers of chain@gmail.com: